 Prevent this by always sending your emails to a test recipient first.
 Then, make sure you view the message on a computer, phone, and tablet to ensure it’s optimized for each device.
 This quick check takes only minutes, but it ensures you deliver accurate and effective communications every time.

 Most email sites now have automatic filters to detect anything they think may be spam.
-This means if your email doesn’t follow CAN-SPAM guidelines, your message may never make it to your recipient’s inbox.
+This means if your email doesn’t follow spam guidelines, your message may never make it to your recipient’s inbox.